When you file a chapter 13 bankruptcy petition, all collection activity on your student loans will stop, including garnishment.

 Your plan will provide for monthly payments to three types of creditors:

 Secured creditors get paid first.
-Secured creditors are debt for things like car loans and mortgages.
+Secured creditors are creditors who hold secured debts for things like car loans and mortgages.

 Next, unsecured priority creditors get paid next.
 Unsecured priority debts are for taxes, child support, spousal support, etc.

-Finally, nonpriority unsecured creditors evenly split any money left.
-General unsecured debts include credit cards, medical bills, and student loans.
+Finally, nonpriority unsecured creditors split evenly any money left.
+General unsecured debts include credit cards, medical bills, personal loan debt like payday loans, and student loans.

 Usually, by the time you get to the last group, there’s no money left to split.
 As a result, your student loans will go 3 to 5 years without payment.
 But the interest will continue to run.
 Depending on the interest rate, your loan balance will be a lot higher at the end of the bankruptcy case.